-Madeline Morales studies the high-temperature oxidation of ceramic matrix composites for use in aircraft gas-turbine engine components...
+Madeline Morales studies the high-temperature oxidation of ceramic matrix composites for use in aircraft engine components.

 Materials Science and Engineering: Translating fundamental discoveries at the nanoscale into materials that benefit society.